-My initial rate is $60, but may change depending on the complexity of the student's needs and how often per week he/she is tutored.
+My initial rate is $70, but will change depending on the complexity of the student's needs and how often per week he/she is tutored.

 Patricia brings a tremendous wealth of knowledge to her work.
 She has training and experience in multiple methods for helping dyslexic students, so she is able to identify the best methods to help each student.
 She also has a wonderful, caring manner that puts kids at ease.

 Thank you for your positive response.
 I enjoy working with struggling students and watch them grow in their confidence and skills.
 I especially look forward to the bond we form because through that bond real progress can be made.

 Patricia is very knowledgeable person about what student needs to improve on and what to focus on....
 Our child has impoved significantly since our tutor lessons with Patricia!
 We are very excited about all his progress and recommend her to everyone.